Sound velocity, Nature and properties of sound waves

-The sound velocity is the distance which is covered by the sound waves in one second, and the sound waves propagate through the different media with the different velocities.
+The sound velocity is the distance that is covered by the sound waves in one second, and the sound waves propagate through the different media with different velocities.

-The sound travels through the air at velocity 340 m/s, and it depends on the temperature of the air, the air pressure, and the humidity in the air.
+The sound travels through the air at a velocity of 340 m/s, and it depends on the temperature of the air, the air pressure, and the humidity in the air.

 The sound velocity through the solids is larger than that through the liquids, and the velocity through the liquids is larger than that through the gases.

 The properties of the sound waves